vanallenlab/comut/README.md

 ## Installation

-CoMut is available on pypi [here](https://pypi.org/project/comut/) can be installed via `pip`
+CoMut is available on pypi [here](https://pypi.org/project/comut/) and can be installed via `pip`

 `pip install comut`

 ## Colab Quickstart

-For those who do not want to install Python or other packages, there is a [Google Colab notebook](https://colab.research.google.com/github/vanallenlab/comut/blob/master/examples/quickstart.ipynb) where you can simply upload a [MAF](https://software.broadinstitute.org/software/igv/MutationAnnotationFormat) file and run the notebook to make a basic comut.
+For those who do not want to install Python or other packages, there is a [Google Colab notebook](https://colab.research.google.com/github/vanallenlab/comut/blob/master/examples/quickstart.ipynb) where you can simply upload a [MAF](https://software.broadinstitute.org/software/igv/MutationAnnotationFormat) file and run the notebook to make a basic comutation plot.
 This file is also available as a [jupyter notebook](https://github.com/vanallenlab/comut/blob/master/examples/quickstart.ipynb) for local use.

 ## Citation